Daniel-KM/Omeka-S-module-Access/README.md

 - [ ] Fix ip check for ipv6.
 - [ ] Use Omeka Store instead of local file system.
 - [ ] Manage ip by item set or by user instead of sites?
+- [ ] Store openess in a specific table for performance and to manage embargo easier.
+- [ ] Manage the case where the embargo dates are private.

 Warning